 The biggest benefit to using an IRA is the tax advantage.
 Whether you use a traditional IRA or a Roth IRA, the money grows tax-free in the account.
 Traditional IRAs offer the benefit of tax-deductible contributions, but tax distributions.
 Roth IRAs don't give a deduction for contributions, but your qualified distributions come out tax-free.
 Whichever option you choose, you're getting a tax break that you wouldn't with a savings account.

 The downside to using an IRA is the potential for early withdrawal penalties.
 For traditional IRAs, any distribution before age 59 1/2 is a non-qualified distribution, which is subject to the extra 10 percent tax penalty for early withdrawals.
 However, the downside isn't as bad for Roth IRAs because you can withdraw your contributions at any time tax-free and penalty-free.
-Once you've withdrawn your contributions, then your earnings are taxed and penalized.
-To take a qualified distribution from a Roth IRA, your account must be five years old and you must be 59 1/2, permanently disabled or using up to $10,000 for a first house purchase.
+After you've withdrawn your contributions, your earnings are then taxed and penalized.
+Your account must be at least five years old to take a qualified distribution from a Roth IRA and you must be age 59 1/2, permanently disabled or using up to $10,000 for a first house purchase.

 Savings Account Benefits